DiSA-Projects/pyDatasetGen/README.md

 # pyDatasetGen
-A library for producing customizable randomly generated datasets to be used in testing and development.
+A Python library for producing customizable randomly generated datasets to be used in testing and development.

 _Original code by Neil Aitken, UBC Digital Scholarship in the Arts_